beardedboy/Grid/README.md

 <strong>Supported:</strong> IE9+, Chrome, Firefox, Safari

-<strong>To support IE7-8:</strong> add https://github.com/scottjehl/Respond to your project ( adds support for media queries).
+<strong>To support IE8:</strong> add https://github.com/scottjehl/Respond to your project ( adds support for media queries).

 ##Basic Anatomy

 ###Container
 All of the main content should be wrapped in a div with the 'container' class.
-The width of the container can be altered in a SCSS variable and all child elements ( mostly likely the rows declared within the container ) max-widths are restrained to this.
+The width of the container can be altered in a SCSS global variable and all child elements ( mostly likely the rows declared within the container ) are restrained to this max-width.

 ######Example

 `<div class = "container"></div>`

+`<div class = "container-full"></div>`

 <hr>